ibm-cloud-streaming-retail-demo/kafka-producer-for-simulated-data/README.md

 This project is a Cloud Foundry application.

+# Dependencies

+- This project has a dependency on the dataset `OnlineRetail.json.gz` that is output from the [dataset-generator](https://github.com/ibm-cloud-streaming-retail-demo/dataset-generator) project.

 # Prerequisites

 - You have followed the instructions in the project [dataset-generator](https://github.com/ibm-cloud-streaming-retail-demo/dataset-generator) to create a dataset, `OnlineRetail.json.gz`.